Fayti1703/Hacknet-deBugFinder/README.md

 This tag logs whenever a computer crashes, a computer forkbombs its clients (Shell Tap), a HackerScript dies due to a computer crashing or a computer boots back up.

+### MissionLoadTrace
+This tag logs a complete stack trace whenever a mission load begins.
+Capturing the stack trace is a rather slow operation, so **expect performance to suffer** during mission loads with this tag active.